-Child criminal exploitation: county lines
+Child criminal exploitation: county lines (CCE)

 Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity where drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+This is carried out via "deal lines" which are dedicated mobile phone numbers for this purpose.
 Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
 Like other forms of abuse and exploitation, county lines exploitation: